helium/HIP/0032-split-dcs.md

 Currently DCs are rewarded to the fastest responder which mostly comes down to internet speed.
-Redundancy that is available and just as capable goes unrewarded and thus has little reason to exist. **Thus I propose to change the DC reward from the fastest responder to all hotspots that could have performed this duty in a timely fashion.**
+Redundancy that is available and just as capable goes unrewarded and thus has little reason to exist. **Thus I propose to change the DC reward from the fastest responder to all Hotspots that could have performed this duty in a timely fashion.**

 # Motivation